Today I’m happy to have a guest poster! This is a guest post by Samantha, a freelance writer, and health expert. She also loves reading and blogging.

 Eye surgery pros

-Obviously, the biggest benefit to eye surgery is clear vision.
+Obviously, the biggest benefit of eye surgery is a clear vision.
 It can be an amazing feeling to use your own two eyes to see anything around you.
 If you have suffered from poor vision for most of your life, it is like suddenly switching on a light and seeing things for the first time after surgery.

 Surgery can also benefit you in other ways.
 One of the biggest advantages is the fact that you will never have to wear glasses or contact lenses again.
 If you hate having to hunt for glasses, switch out contacts, or pay money for clear vision, it is an amazing feeling to know you will never have to go through all that trouble again.

 Eye surgery can also have an effect on your quality of life.
-If you participate in sports, have always wanted to become a pilot, are part of the military, or do anything else that was limited by your poor vision, eye surgery will complete remove those limitations.
+If you participate in sports, have always wanted to become a pilot, are part of the military, or do anything else that was limited by your poor vision, eye surgery will completely remove those limitations.
 You will be able to do anything you want.

 Eye surgery can also improve your appearance.
 If you suffered from a lazy eye, had squinted eyes due to poor vision, or simply didn’t like how you looked in glasses, eye surgery can correct all those issues.